oracle-livelabs/database-maa/zdm-physical-offline/migrate-db/migrate-db.md

 **1. Create HR01.EMP table in source database.**

-   We will create a user called "HR01" and a table called "EMP" under PDB called ORCLPDB in the Source Database.
+   We will create a user called "HR01" and a table called "EMP" under PDB called ORCLPDB in the source database.

    This is to enable us to perform a quick check on the success of database migration.